tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### aggregatesResponsesFrom

 - Name: [bdqffdq:aggregatesResponsesFrom](../../list/bdqffdq/index.md#aggregatesResponsesFrom)
-- Definition: Relates a  MultiRecord Measure to the DataQualityNeed (Validation, Issue, Measure, or Amendment) whose Responses are aggregated as input to that Measure.
+- Definition: Relates an ActedUpon Information Element (typically used by a MultiRecord Measure) to the DataQualityNeed (Validation, Issue, Measure, or Amendment) whose Responses in a DataQualityReport are aggregated as inputs to that Measure.
 - [Range](../../extension/bdqffdq/index.mdaggregatesResponsesFrom) bdqffdq:DataQualityNeed

 ********************